FAQs

 Yosemite Stanislaus Solutions (YSS) is a collaborative group of diverse interests formed to assist in planning, prioritizing actions, implementing projects, and monitoring outcomes of efforts designed to restore and sustain areas of the southern portion of the Stanislaus National Forest and adjacent Bureau of Land Management (BLM) and Yosemite National Park (YNP) lands.

 YSS is funded through grants and donations.
 The Tuolumne River Trust acts as the fiscal agent for the collaborative.
+Projects implemented on behalf of YSS are funded through state and federal grants as wells as federal agency funding.

 Where consensus exists, YSS will issue its support and recommendations for projects and plans affecting lands within the boundary of the area of interest.
 YSS members can also engage individually or through their own organizations in the traditional NEPA or CEQA processes, submitting comments, attending meetings, and filing objections or support.

-There are many areas worthy of focus within the collaborative landscape area.
-Specifically, one large swath is that of the Rim Fire.
 The fire started on August 17, 2013, and burned for weeks across a total of 257,314 acres in Tuolumne and Mariposa counties.
 With 402 square miles contained within the fire’s perimeter, at the time, the Rim Fire became the third largest wildfire in California’s history and the biggest wildfire on record in the Sierra Nevada.
 The fire was contained on Thursday, October 24, 2013.
 The fire was named for its proximity to the Rim of the World vista point located along Highway 120 in the Stanislaus Forest.
 The fire destroyed 11 residences, three commercial buildings, and 98 outbuildings.
 Significant damage was done to habitat, wildlife, livestock, timber, and rangeland resources.

 Activities such as logging, grazing, mining and recreation are all found within the Forest and are regulated by Forest Administration.
 Today, the Forest is managed for multiple uses to include water uses such as impoundments and hydroelectric projects.
 For more facts about the Stanislaus National Forest visit: https://www.fs.usda.gov/stanislaus

 The Stanislaus National Forest encompasses 898,099 acres on the western slope of the Sierra Nevada; California’s snowcapped mountain range that flanks the Great Central Valley.
 The Forest is located between Lake Tahoe and Yosemite.
-It is approximately a two hour drive from the Great Central Valley and three hours from the San Francisco Bay Area.
+It is approximately a two-hour drive from the Great Central Valley and three hours from the San Francisco Bay Area.